Skip to main content

 You may also stop drinking for many weeks or months, but lose control when you start drinking again.

-Patterns of harmful alcohol use
+Harmful patterns of alcohol use

 Non-urgent advice: Get help with problem alcohol use